No Products in the Cart

 Offset coils: Shaped like an hourglass, they look like Bonnel coils, however, the edges on the top and bottom are flattened.
 This makes them more sturdy, durable, supportive, quiet and conforms better to the shape of your body.

 Pocketed coils (Marshall coil): This type of coil can often be found in newer mattresses.
-The coils are wrapped individually in some type of fabric and tend to provide better contouring as well as some motion-isolation, which is something you experience seldomly on an innerspring mattress.
+The coils are wrapped individually in some type of fabric and tend to provide better contouring as well as good motion-isolation, which is something you experience seldomly on an innerspring mattress.

 On top of the type of springs you will often find either foam, fabric, or upholstery.
 Though there are innerspring mattresses that come with memory foam, if it is more than 2”, it would classify as a hybrid mattress.
 Which might also be a good option for you if you simply cannot decide which type of mattress to get.